Parker0312/tfetch/README.md

 # tfetch
-My own fetch program. (tubular-fetch)
+My own fetch program (tubular fetch).
+Busted ass code, busted ass instructions.
+Join my server and/or dm me for help.

 # Installation
 This is a bit tricky, so stay with me here.